mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 ```
 Let's put them to the `data` package:

-{% include clickable_figure image_path="/assets/images/DataClassesLocation.png" alt="this is a placeholder image" caption="Let's put our nice data classes to the separate package." %}
+{% include clickable_figure image_path="/assets/images/DataClassesLocation.png" alt="data package screenshot" caption="Let's put our nice data classes to the separate package." %}

 Going back to our contract - as you can see, presenter has no interface here.
 Welcome to the passive word from the chosen Moviper flavor.
-Passive Viper means that View has no idea about Presenter is being attached to it.
-Actually you can access presenter from view using `presenter` property / `getPresenter()` method, but in this flavor it will be just plain ViperPresenter, so you won't have an access to your actual presenter methods.
-View communicates with presenter through event streams exposed through view interface to which presenter subscribes when attaching to the view.
+Passive means that View has no idea about Presenter being attached to it.
+Actually you can access presenter from view using `presenter` property / `getPresenter()` method, but in a passive flavor you will get just plain ViperPresenter, so you won't have an access to your actual presenter methods.
+View communicates with presenter using event streams exposed through view interface to which presenter subscribes when attaching to the view.

-Interactor and Routing are, let's say, Presenters "tools", presenter delegates work to them and receives results using Observables.
-That said, there is no component that calls Presenters methods, so there is no need to make it implement any interface.
+Interactor and Routing are, let's say, Presenters "tools", presenter delegates work to them and receives calls results using Observables.
+That said, there is no component that calls Presenters methods, so there is no need to make it implements any interface.
 This allows us to create multiple presenters (where each has it's own routing and interactor) for one view and switch them seamlessly!
 We'll go back to this feature later.

 # Presenter